gboehl/dynare/doc/manual/source/the-model-file.rst

        (:math:`E_{t}{y_t}`).
 See below for a description of all these variables.

+    .. option:: smoother_redux

+       Triggers a faster computation of the smoothed endogenous variables and shocks for large models.
+       It runs the smoother only for the state variables (i.e. with the same representation used for likelihood computations) and computes the remaining variables ex-post.
+       Static unobserved objects (filtered, smoothed, updated, k-step ahead) are recovered, but there are exceptions to a full recovery, depending on how static unobserved variables depend on the restricted state space adopted.
+For example, lagged shocks which are ONLY used to recover NON-observed static variables will not be recovered).
+       For such exceptions, only the following output is provided:

+           ``FilteredVariablesKStepAhead``: will be fully recovered

+           ``SmoothedVariables``, ``FilteredVariables``, ``UpdatedVariables``: recovered for all periods beyond period ``d+1``, where ``d`` denotes the number of diffuse filtering steps.

+           ``FilteredVariablesKStepAheadVariances``, ``Variance``, and ``State_uncertainty`` cannot be recovered, and ZERO is provided as output.

+       If you need variances for those variables, either do not set the option, or declare the variable as observed, using NaNs as data points.

     .. option:: forecast = INTEGER

        Computes the posterior distribution of a forecast on INTEGER